LEANNA MAE .ORG

 If you’re new to the term “holiness standards”, this may be something to stop and think about.
 What are standards for ourselves as Christians?
 How we live?
 How we treat others?
 How we witness?
 How we look?

 What are we comparing ourselves to?
-The members of the body of Christ are supposed to live differently than the world (the sinful lifestyle of those who live to please the flesh).
+The members of the body of Christ are supposed to live differently than the world (unbelievers, the sinful lifestyle of those who live to please the flesh).
 We are supposed to be set apart from sin.
 We often look different than the secular world.
 Yet even the secular world has standards of appearance in certain places.
 Go to public school or private school and there will be a dress code.
 Go to work for almost any employer and there will be a dress code.
 That is widely accepted as professionalism.
 Yet many oppose the idea of God’s people having standards of appropriate appearance when they profess to be working the harvest fields.
 Are we not representing Jesus at all times?
 Does it not hinder our witness to be dressed immodestly or ungodly?
 Standards will be on topics that we are often different on compared to the secular world or, perhaps, mainstream Christianity.

 The instruction to be modest is a biblical instruction.
 One thing that I struggled with is the bible doesn’t specify what is considered modest and what is considered inappropriate.
 There are no instructions on sleeve length or skirt length etc. In our American culture, it’s only in recent years that people have revealed so much skin.
 It actually used to be illegal to go out dressed the way people do nowadays.
 These are things we have to seek the Lord on through prayer.
 If we seek his will on the matter, we’ll receive his guidance.
 These are matters of personal conviction.
 Depending on the type of church you go to, your church may (or may not) offer guidance.
 If your church does, there may be what we call “platform standards” for people who choose to be in leadership and be involved in things that represent the church.
 That is one place to look for guidance.
 The people involved in leadership and ministries should be modeling what the church teaches.
 I’d venture to say most of my modesty standards are in line with the traditional Apostolic Pentecostal teaching.
 A few may be more conservative.
 These are the standards that I have developed for myself to live out through personal conviction.

-3. Shirts need to not be low-cut or loose enough to fall open and reveal anything.
+2. Shirts need to not be low-cut.
 I choose shirts that are approximately within a hand width of my collarbone or higher.
 No cleavage or breast shows.
-If a shirt is borderline questionable, I wear a cami under it just in case.

 4. I don’t want my belly or back showing.
 If I raise my hands straight up, my shirts need to be long enough to not show that skin.